Originally published on 10th July 2018 Last updated on 14th April 2022

 You can also find a list of recommended supplements here, but please do not supplement unless you’ve confirmed low or deficient levels.
 Taking any supplements you do not need can be dangerous, so consult your doctor or pharmacist first.

-They are either water soluble (not stored in the body and excess is lost immediately through urine) or fat soluble (can be stored in the body).
-For fat soluble vitamins, you need to consume fat in order to absorb them and reap the benefits.
+These are either water soluble (not stored in the body and excess is lost immediately through urine) or fat soluble (can be stored in the body).
+For fat soluble vitamins, you need to consume fat in order to absorb them and get the benefits.

 Iron and Ferritin

-Always have your levels of this mineral tested before taking a supplement as taking extra iron can be dangerous.
+Always have your levels of this mineral tested before taking a supplement, as taking more iron than your body needs can be dangerous.

 Taking Vitamin C with iron triples the absorption rate.

 Selenium is not naturally occurring in the body, but is a trace mineral found in food and soil.
 It is vital for the immune system, reproduction and thyroid function, including conversion of thyroid hormone T4 to T3, making it essential for good metabolic function.
 It is also an antioxidant.

 With low selenium levels, you could have symptoms such as brain fog and decreased cognitive functions, as well as a lack of energy and blood results that look ‘OK’, even if you feel unwell.
 You could also have low Free T3 as a sign that selenium is low or deficient, causing not enough T4 to T3 conversion.